-In order to demonstrate you meet the Eligibility Criteria, you will need to provide your original (for review) and copy of your marriage certificate to accompany your certificate.
+In order to demonstrate you meet the Eligibility Criteria (in this example), you will need to provide your original (for review) and copy of your marriage certificate to accompany your certificate.
 This will help us to verify your certificate.

 You will be required to present evidence of your qualifications during the recruitment process.
 We advise applicants to request replacement certificates or a final certifying statement of results from the relevant Exam Board now, noting that certain Exam Boards take a long time to process such requests.
 We must stress how important it is for you to provide evidence of your qualifications so it is in your interest to secure the appropriate proof of your qualifications.
 Please do not wait to start this process.

 Unfortunately, we are unable to give any specific details as each person will be assessed as an individual.
 Please note it is not possible to comment on individual medical conditions at application stage.
 Each case will be assessed individually, but this is only practical to manage at health assessment stage.

 Yes, as well as completing the Medical Health Questionnaire, you are required to provide additional information in relation to any medical conditions you may have had in the past or are currently ongoing, e.g. reports from a specialist.

 The timeline for each police staff recruitment process from application to appointment varies dependent on numbers involved and the processes involved at various stages.
 Pre-employment checks may also affect the timelines as these are on an individual basis and some checks may take longer due to individual circumstances.